Supporter for Marine Conservation

 Duties performed by most volunteers are:

 • Participating in two daily scientific scuba dives mon-fri.
-Saturdays we frequently go exploring new sites or fun diving instead of working dives.
+Saturdays we frequently go exploring new sites or go fun diving instead of doing working dives. (provided we are meeting our deadlines)

 • Kitchen duty (the duty rotates between groups, so you have one day a week just setting table, doing dishes - our cooks does the real magic)

-• Taking care of our mangrove nursery and participating in replanting efforts
+• Taking care of mangroves and participating in replanting efforts when possible.

 • Doing afternoon seagrass surveys while snorkeling

-• Helping clean reefs and beaches of plastic garbage at least once weekly.
+• Helping clean reefs and beaches of plastic garbage typically once weekly.
 (We do so in between scientific dives)

 • Help prepare various outreach activities and community clubs (Earth Club, Lutoban Kids Club, etc)